China's corruption crackdown takes shine off luxury boom

 A string of high-profile incidents, including a high-speed Ferrari crash reportedly involving the son of a senior public official and a local government official photographed flaunting luxury watches beyond the reach of his salary, have enraged many Chinese who have taken to the blogosphere to vent their anger.

-The local government official was fired for a "serious violation of discipline", state media said at the weekend.

-Chinese police inspectors are now studying up on how to recognise luxury brands to help them expose corruption.
+Chinese police inspectors are now studying up on how to recognise luxury brands to help them expose corruption, according to local media.

 "Luxury products are highly expensive and civil servants, whose salaries are about 5,000 yuan a month, cannot afford them," China Daily reported on Friday.
 "So officials who possess luxury products should give convincing explanations on how they got them."